ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 The network structure in this lab is built upon terraform.
 Terraform is a tool for deploying infrastructure as a code.
 Here, it is used to spawn the network infrastructure resources virtually using code configurations in terraform files (which is already done for you).
 A set of certain software dependencies are required to achieve this such as Libvirt, QEMU and KVM.
 Therefore, to make the network structure work, you'll have to follow the guidelines below.
 The instruction set has been tested on ubuntu/debian-linux as well as arch linux.
 Install guide for arch linux can be accessed [here](misc/arch_installation_guide.md)

+**NOTE:** If you plan to setup network within a virtual machine, be mindful of the hard-disk space requirement: Image sizes

+Kali linux (14.6 gb), Ubuntu server (14.6 gb) and pfSense (1 gb)

 **Install and setup libvirtd and necessary packages for UEFI virtualization**
 ```
 sudo apt update